Acas launches new guide for small firms on how to handle staff pay

-- Acas runs Training and Business Solutions for managers, line managers, supervisors and HR professionals in workplace relations, which can boost an organisation's productivity and profitability, increase motivation levels and ensure less conflict arises in the workplace.
+- Acas runs Training courses, workshops and projects for managers, line managers, supervisors and HR professionals in workplace relations, which can boost an organisation's productivity and profitability, increase motivation levels and ensure less conflict arises in the workplace.

 - Acas offers a free helpline service (0300 123 1100) which provides advice to employers and employees on problems at work.
 Our expert advisors can advise on employment law and help find appropriate solutions to a range of work related issues.
 The Acas Helpline is available from 8am to 8pm, Monday to Friday and from 9am to 1pm on Saturdays.
 Advice is free and confidential so callers do not have to give their names.